Hello, and welcome.

 I am a Brisbane-based Accredited Mental Health Social Worker with a Masters in Child Play Therapy, and I have over 10 years of experience in working with little hearts and minds.
 Above all, as a mum of two, I’m passionate about creating a safe space for individuals and families to connect and flourish.
 I’m here to be a friend, cheerleader, teacher and advocate for your child - and you!

 I provide counselling, play therapy and therapeutic supports that children and adolescents enjoy and connect with, and which are highly effective in helping them to develop the skills they need for a happy, healthy life.
 I prioritise close collaboration with each child’s family and other important people in their lives, working together as partners throughout our time together.
+I also offer assessment services for Autism Spectrum Disorder (ASD) to support the diagnosis process.

 My practice is based in East Brisbane, Queensland.